- Start date:

 Our Economics department stands for a distinctive type of economics, which is realistic, interdisciplinary and policy relevant.
 We take an open-minded approach to economic problems, and draw on expertise from one of the major hubs of heterodox economics research in the UK.

 Commentary and coverage in the media has highlighted the need for more philosophical discussion about how best to approach economics.
 Leeds University Business School has been recognised in The Economist as one of the few universities in the UK offering a 'model' for this approach.
-The University also hosts the Applied Institute of Research in Economics (AIRE).
+The University also hosts the Applied Institute of Research in Economics.

 In addition, you will learn advanced finance concepts from leading academics and practitioners in the Business School’s Accounting and Finance department.
-You will be able to access the knowledge of our advanced specialist research units, including the Centre for Advanced Study in Finance (CASIF), the Institute of Banking and Investment (IBI) and the Credit Management Research Centre (CMRC).
+You will be able to access the knowledge of our advanced specialist research units, including the Centre for Advanced Study in Finance, the International Banking Institute and the Credit Management Research Centre.

 - Course content

 Throughout the year you’ll study a set of core modules that develop your understanding of economics and finance.
 As well as microeconomics, macroeconomics, econometrics and how it is applied to real-life problems, you’ll build your knowledge of international banking and finance and corporate finance as a whole.

 This knowledge base will support your specialist learning when you choose from a range of optional modules.
-You could explore different areas of economics such as the economics of globalisation, or concentrate on financial topics such as international business finance or financial derivatives.
+You could explore different areas of economics such as the economics of globalisation, or concentrate on financial topics such as corporate governance or financial derivatives.